ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab6_Optional/README.md

 **Store all the tags describing the images and the associated probabilities**

 We stored the tags and the associated probabilities for each image in Dynamo DB.
+We use the same function as the previous lab.

 ```
 dynamodb = boto3.resource('dynamodb', region_name=os.environ['AWS_REGION'])